-Recently, the PRC government has taken steps to more closely regulate how internet companies use algorithms.
-For instance, the CAC, together with eight other governmental authorities, jointly issued the Guidelines on Strengthening the Comprehensive Regulation of Algorithms for Internet Information Services on September 17, 2021, which provides that daily monitoring of data use, application scenarios and effects of algorithms shall be carried out by the relevant regulators, and security assessments of algorithms shall be conducted by the relevant regulators.
+In recent years, the PRC government has taken steps to more closely regulate how internet companies use algorithms.
+For instance, the Cyberspace Administration of China, together with eight other government authorities, jointly issued the Guidelines on Strengthening the Comprehensive Regulation of Algorithms for Internet Information Services on September 17, 2021, which provide that daily monitoring of data use, application scenarios and effects of algorithms shall be carried out by the regulators, and security assessments of algorithms shall be conducted by the regulators.
 The guidelines also provide that an algorithm filing system shall be established, and classified security management of algorithms shall be promoted.
-In addition, the CAC, the MIIT, the Ministry of Public Security and the State Administration for Market Regulation jointly promulgated the Administrative Provisions on Algorithm Recommendations of Internet Information Services on December 31, 2021, effective on March 1, 2022, which provides that algorithms recommendation service providers are not allowed to use algorithms to register false user accounts, block information, give excessive recommendations, and that users should be given the option to easily turn off algorithm recommendation services.
+In addition, the Cyberspace Administration of China, the Ministry of Industry and Information Technology, the Ministry of Public Security and the State Administration for Market Regulation jointly promulgated the Administrative Provisions on Algorithm Recommendations of Internet Information Services on December 31, 2021, effective on March 1, 2022, which provide that algorithms recommendation service providers are not allowed to use algorithms to register false user accounts, block information or offer excessive recommendations, and that users should be given the option to easily turn off algorithm recommendation services.

 To comply with the Administrative Provisions on Algorithm Recommendations of Internet Information Services, we may need to further adjust our business and operations as we may be deemed to be an algorithm recommendation service provider capable of social mobilization or influencing public opinion, and thus are obligated to complete the filing with the internet information service algorithm filing system.
-Shenzhen Xunlei submitted the filing application in November 2022, which is currently under the review by the competent authority.
-In addition, algorithm recommendation service providers are required to publicly disclose the basic principles, purposes, intentions, and relevant operating mechanisms of algorithm-related products.
+We have completed the filing for one of our algorithms with the Internet Information Service Algorithm Filing System in 2023, and submitted the filing application for another algorithm in January 2024 which is currently under review by the competent authority.
+In addition, algorithm recommendation service providers are required to publicly disclose the basic principles, purposes, intentions and operating mechanisms of algorithm-related products.
 In response to this requirement, we have publicly disclosed the operation mechanism on our Xunlei App and provided an option for our users to turn off algorithm-driven recommendation services.
 However, the impact on our business operations is still substantially uncertain since this rule is relatively new and uncertainties still exist in relation to its interpretation.